kondziu/FMLtest/README.md

 # /path/to/interpreter/fml bc_interpret output/bc_compile/hello_world.bc
 ```

-Compilation tests can also use a specific bytecode interpreter by setting `FML_REF_BC_INT`.
-You usually want to set `FML_REF_BC_INT` as the reference interpreter to catch differences against the spec, but you can also test against your own interpreter (which is the default).
+Compilation tests can also use a specific bytecode interpreter by setting `FML_REF`.
+You usually want to set `FML_REF` as the reference interpreter to catch differences against the spec, but you can also test against your own interpreter (which is the default).

-If the reference interpreter is configured as `FML_REF_BC_INT=/path/to/reference/interpreter/fml` the following command will run the following interpreter commands:
+If the reference interpreter is configured as `FML_REF=/path/to/reference/interpreter/fml` the following command will run the following interpreter commands:

 ```bash
 ./suite bc_compile hello_world